AWIS Annual Awards

 Award Categories

-These awards recognize AWIS members who are making significant contributions to increasing workplace diversity, promoting women into leadership positions, and advocating for more inclusive practices in STEM.
+These awards recognize AWIS members who are making significant contributions to increasing workplace diversity, promoting into leadership positions, and advocating for more inclusive practices in STEM.
 See below for past recipients.

 Spark Award